wacncontent/CustomizeTool/output/articles/app-service-web/azure-sdk-dotnet-release-notes-2_8.md

 The following known issues will be addressed in the following release.

-- Azure  Web App  related Cloud and Server Explorer  related Cloud and Server Explorer gesture for non-production environments (like Azure China or Azure Stack customers) do not work.
-For customers in these impacted areas, downloading the publish profile from the Azure Management Portal will enable publishing ability.
+- Azure Web App related Cloud and Server Explorer gesture for non-production environments (like Azure China or Azure Stack customers) do not work.
+For customers in these impacted areas, downloading the publish profile from the Azure portal will enable publishing ability.
 A future release will repair gestures such as "Attach Debugger" and "View Streaming Logs" for Azure China and Stack customers.
-- Customers may see errors during Azure  Web App  creation when the App Insights in  creation when the App Insights instance to which they are deploying is in a region other than China East.
+- Customers may see errors during Azure Web App creation when the App Insights instance to which they are deploying is in a region other than China East.
 In these scenarios, creating an Azure in the portal and downloading the publish profile will enable publishing scenarios.

 ###Azure HDInsight Tools